htilburgs/MMM-MyTado/README.md

 # MMM-MyTado
 This a [Magic Mirror²](https://github.com/MichMich/MagicMirror) for your TADO Thermostat. </br>
 The module is based on the idea from WouterEekhout, but his module is not maintained anymore. </br>
+I like the idea and built a version with a modern look and feel.

 ### The module displays the following information: